stiofanEimeid/the-online-cookbook/testing.md

 On the other hand, if they decide to delete the recipe they will be asked to confirm their decision through a modal.
 If they do not change their mind, the recipe will be removed from the database.
 Users other than the author will not be given this option nor the option to edit the recipe.
 Instead, a user who is logged in but is not the author will be given the option of adding the recipe to their favourites while a user who is not logged in at all will be prompted to login to add the recipe to their favourites.

-3. **Create an account that is secure and keeps track of the recipes I create**

 <div align="center">
 <img src="https://github.com/stiofanEimeid/the-online-cookbook/blob/master/static/img/flowchartfinal.png" alt="User login and registration flowchart"/>